antoinewaugh/notes/sbe-dropout.md

 Before the adapter upgrade, we may have had one outage in a year.
 Since the SBE adapter upgrade we have now seen 5 separate occurences across two days.

-# Market Data Recording

-Looking at our market data recording platform, it is evident that the number of updates being received is 0.

-The depth has remained unchanged for hours, even though the status has gone from 17 -> 21 -> 4 ->17 which theoretically could be causing a book refresh we still have not recovered from our outage.

 # Exploring data inbound to correlator

 ## Identify Channel - engine_inspect